Dave Tarras

 Dave Tarras (c.
-1895 – February 13, 1989) was a Ukrainian-born American klezmer clarinetist and bandleader, a celebrated klezmer musician, instrumental in Klezmer revival.
+1895 – February 13, 1989) was a Ukrainian-born American klezmer clarinetist and bandleader, who was instrumental in the Klezmer revival.

 Biography

 Early life

-Tarras was born David Tarasiuk in Teplyk, Ukraine and later moved to Ternivka, a village which was then in Podolian Governorate, Russian Empire and which is now in Teplytskyi Raion, Vinnytsia Oblast, Ukraine.
+Tarras was born David Tarasiuk in Teplyk, Ukraine and later moved to Ternivka, a village which was then in Podolia Governorate, Russian Empire and which is now in Teplytskyi Raion, Vinnytsia Oblast, Ukraine.
 His exact birthday is disputed; it is often given as March 15, 1895, but other credible accounts give it as 1898.
 He came from a klezmer family; to the family of Rakhmil Tarasyuk, who was a klezmer trombonist, and Sheyndl, his grandfather was a fiddler and badkhn and Dave's five brothers became professional musicians as well.
 Dave grew up playing a variety of instruments and immersed in klezmer music.
 His main instrument was the flute for several years, until he switched to the clarinet in around 1909.
 By that time he could also play the Balalaika, guitar, and mandolin.
 He was conscripted into the tsar's army in 1915, but his talents as a musician kept him out of the trenches.

 After leaving the Russian empire, Tarras lived in Bucharest, Romania for a short time.
 After making his way to Great Britain, he sailed for New York City in 1921, where he worked in a garment factory for a time.